AN Divisional News

 Our office cannot and will not accept any ex-parte personal correspondence on a case.
 If you have a matter to bring to the Court's attention, please file the proper Motion with the Clerk of Court, and copy all parties and/or counsel in the case with said Motion.

-- Do not submit any orders in anticipation of a hearing.
-Orders should be submitted through the Online Scheduling System, without a signature line, as the orders will be signed electronically and will bee-filed and e-served.
+- Do not submit any orders in anticipation of a hearing via the Online Scheduling System.
+Proposed Orders should be submitted through the Online Scheduling System, without a signature line, as the orders will be signed electronically and will be-filed and e-served.
 If the order being submitted is regarding a hearing held in open court, the date of that hearing must be included in the first sentence of the order.

 - Orders submitted for cases involving pro se litigants: the order must indicate that the moving party will be serving the pro se party with a copy of the order via US Mail.